-I thank the lord who has endowed me with the knowledge that enabled me to go through my studies.
+I thank the Almighty Allah who has endowed me with the knowledge that enabled me to go through my studies.

-I would like to acknowledge and extend my sincere and hearty gratitude to my supportive supervisor Mrs. Nanyondo Janet for her willingness to supervise me.
-Her distinguishes expertise, outstanding commitment and positive criticism changed this work into its present form.
+I would like to acknowledge and extend my sincere and hearty gratitude to my supportive supervisor Mr. Watanyera Richard for his willingness to supervise me.
+His distinguishes expertise, outstanding commitment and positive criticism changed this work into its present form.

-My profound thanks goes to KIU community.
-I equally thank all my lecturers, especially my dead of department of journalism and media studies Madam Owade Joan, who beyond their core duty of teaching, overwhelmingly imparted wisdom that have remained a guiding stick in my life and my studies at the university.
+My profound thanks go to KIU community.
+I equally thank all my lecturers, especially my head of department of journalism and media studies Madam Owade Joan, who beyond their core duty of teaching, overwhelmingly imparted wisdom that have remained a guiding stick in my life and my studies at the university.

-I would like to thank my beloved mama Ziripah Balyesima for love and support towards my life.
-More so, I would like to thank my beloved Aunt Eva and brother Asaba Andrew for the love and their financial support towards my studies.
+I would like to thank my beloved mama Kababito Sarah and my dad Ruhweza Abdu for love and support towards my life.
+More so, I would like to thank my beloved brothers Saaid, Mubaraka, Mukwano Saleh, Abdu Kalibera and brother my sisters Sarah, Safinah, and Jennifer for the love and their financial support towards my studies.

-Lastly, I am grateful towards any other one who has, either directly or indirectly, contributed to the effective completion of my studies:
+Lastly, I am grateful towards any other one who has, either directly or indirectly, contributed to the effective completion of my studies.
+May the Almighty Allah bless you all.